 Kids destress through play.
 Especially silly play.
-Before bath time, add in a silly running around, hide and seek, a little crazy time where your kids end up laughing and laughing.
-Then do bath, massage, story, and lullaby as usual.
+Before bath time, add in a silly running around, hide and seek, and a little crazy time where your kids end up laughing and laughing.
+Then do a bath, massage, story, and lullaby as usual.

 2. Add-in Parent-Special Time

-Sometimes kids are feeling disconnected from parents –especially when they are at school all day and you are at work.
-After bathtime, add in a 10-minute time where you reconnect.
+Sometimes kids are feeling disconnected from their parents –especially when they are at school all day and you are at work.
+After bathtime, add in a 10-minute time when you reconnect.
 Call it “Our special time” and let your child talk and be an active listener.
 Some ideas to get the conversation flowing: ask them what the three best parts of their day were and tell them three things you love about them.
 For more ideas, check out Big Life Journal’s Positivity and Connection Kit (affiliate link).